 Parents will receive automated email notifications for tardies.
-Everythird tardy for a class in a semester earns a demerit and a Tuesday morning detention from 7:30-8:15am.
-The sixth tardy for an individual class in a semester earns two demerits and a Tuesday morning detention from 7:30-8:15am.
-The ninth tardy earns two demerits and a Tuesday morning detention from 7:30-8:15am.
+Every third tardy for a class in a semester earns a demerit and a Monday or Wednesday afternoon detention during seventh period.
+The sixth tardy for an individual class in a semester earns two demerits and a Monday or Wednesday afternoon detention during seventh period.
+The ninth tardy earns two demerits and a Monday or Wednesday afternoon detention during seventh period.
 Tardies reset to zero in January with the start of the spring semester.

-Five tardies or absences to devotion in one semester due to late arrival result in a demerit and a Friday afternoon detention from 3:45-4:15pm.
+Five tardies or absences to devotion in one semester due to late arrival result in a demerit and a Monday or Wednesday seventh period detention.
 Students who arrive late to school with a doctor's note or note from their parent explaining a doctor's visit or unforeseeable emergency will not be counted tardy.
 Waking up late or forgetting something at the house is not an "unforeseeable emergency."